fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 do but not quite, you can fork it, or use it as a reference for creating your

 own plugin.
-While this chapter is about creating your own plugins, Appendix
+While this lab is about creating your own plugins, Appendix

 3, Plugin Sampler Pack, on page 163 is included to give you a taste of what’s

 possible.

-In this chapter, you’ll learn how to create plugins, and I’ll point you in the
+In this lab, you’ll learn how to create plugins, and I’ll point you in the

 right direction to test, package, and distribute them.
 The full topic of Python